lawrenceevalyn/MASTERS-ESSAY/ARTICLE/ARTICLE.md

 [Not all models/experiments are computational].
 Lisa Samuels and Jerome McGann’s work on “deformance” highlights [[the intervention of interpretation?] that underlies all critical analysis.]
 [From X to “elaborate scholarly editions” and translations of texts, which write their critical interpretations into the texts themselves, Samuels and McGann argue, criticism is always deformative.][^cf10] Here Samuels and McGann find perhaps unexpected support in the meticulous historical research of Leah Price, whose monograph The Anthology and the Rise of the Novel argues that any edited text — ‘elaborate’ or not — produces, not a flawed or distorted copy of the original, but a new text.[^cf11] As Price observes, when scholars examine texts — when we take notes on them, extract quotes for close reading, summarize of categorize scenes, chapters of books — our act of reading is also one of editing.
 McCarty allows us to recognize that this mental editing is not a sign of scholarly weakness, but a model, made necessary by the limits of human memory.
 Samuels and McGann, then, [embrace the reality of mental modeling]/[use these necessary models to their fullest extent] [by doing what McCarty calls “distortion”]

-## also need sensitive interpreters ##

-[These non-computational models are important to remind us that it is not just the model which must be sensitive, but its interpreter.]
-Samuels and McGann ([[take this fact] as permission to]/[simply extend the accepted procedures of scholarly editions and translations, which write their critical interpretations into texts, when they]) radically rewrite the works they study — putting the lines of poems in reverse order, or deleting everything but the nouns — in quest of a fruitful defamiliarization of the object of study.
-Their procedure “reinstalls the text — any text, prose or verse — as a performative event, a made thing”[^cf12] by rendering the mechanics of its creation salient.
-This act of defamiliarization allows us to “imagine things about the text that we did not and perhaps could not otherwise know”[^cf13], because we have been re-sensitized to new details of the work.
-[My computational models are partly anout the actual pieces of information I manipulate, but also partly about re-understanding the limits of our knowledge about the early Gothic.]

 ## Frank and Tracy are models ##

 My two ‘texts’ — bibliographies by Ann Tracy and Frederick Frank — are thus themselves deformative models of “The Gothic Novel.”
-Because, as Price observes, the process of editing a text must always reveal the editor’s “unspoken assumptions about the most efficient way to convey information, and indeed what counts as information at all,”[^cf14] [the editorial processes behind each bibliography make] each model sensitive to very different concerns.
+Because, as Price observes, the process of editing a text must always reveal the editor’s “unspoken assumptions about the most efficient way to convey information, and indeed what counts as information at all,”[^cf12] [the editorial processes behind each bibliography make] each model sensitive to very different concerns.
 Ann Tracy’s The Gothic Novel 1790-1830: Plot Summaries and Index to Motifs emphazises dramatic events and singular images, with recurring details systematically tallied in the index.
 In contrast, Frederick Frank’s The First Gothics: A Critical Guide to the English Gothic Novel emphasizes each work’s overall tone and provides qualitative and subtle evaluations of its critical reception.
 [Although only 178 of Tracy’s 208 novels also appear among Frank’s 500 entries, the two usefully complement [/shed light on] each other.]
 The procedure of graphing each bibliography amplifies each bibliographer’s choices, allowing me to see whether their distinctions are fruitful, and whether their models point toward distinct Male Gothic and Female Gothic modes.

+## key findings up front ##

+My findings:
+- No male/female binary
+- No horror/terror binary
+- Sentimental geneaology, not German ghost stories

 # Ann Tracy #

 ## Tracy values uniqueness ##

 [First, let us examine Tracy’s model, as implicit in her ten-page ‘Index to Motifs’.]
 Tracy uses the term “motif” broadly to encompass a wide range of plot elements, images, and character types.
-It is clearly built for a different kind of scholarly use than that which I have made of it; it is intended for “scholars with particular interests”[^cf15], who wish to locate and read books containing individual story elements, such as “doppelganger” or “garden as scene of temptation”.
+It is clearly built for a different kind of scholarly use than that which I have made of it; it is intended for “scholars with particular interests”[^cf13], who wish to locate and read books containing individual story elements, such as “doppelganger” or “garden as scene of temptation”.
 Accordingly, Tracy prioritizes presenting a wide range of distinctive individuals motifs rather than those that constitute the norm.
-Indeed, the most popular motifs were intentionally excluded: “the abundance of murders,” she says, “argued for the retention… of specialized murders only,”[^cf16] and castles have similarly been ingored.
+Indeed, the most popular motifs were intentionally excluded: “the abundance of murders,” she says, “argued for the retention… of specialized murders only,”[^cf14] and castles have similarly been ingored.
 In addition to the motifs, Tracy provides a plot summary of each novel.
-Her summaries, too, emphasize distinctive details, pointing out things like “a particularly interesting Satan, with molten insides”.[^cf17] Tracy’s model of the Gothic is sensitive to uniqueness.
+Her summaries, too, emphasize distinctive details, pointing out things like “a particularly interesting Satan, with molten insides”.[^cf15] Tracy’s model of the Gothic is sensitive to uniqueness.
 It treats each novel as a collection of discrete elements, only one of which is likely to be of interest to a given scholar.
 The motifs themselves — Satans, murders, doppelgangers, gardens — thus become the stable objects of study, which must be examined through the filter of individual novels.

 ## my model of Tracy ##

 I take Tracy’s model to its logical extension by foregrounding her motifs.
 [I ask, does this model allow us to see a Female Gothic?]
 [More specifically, does the presence of any given motif in a work constitute meaningful information regarding the probable gender of its author?]
-[I distilled her index of 208 motifs into 92 charts of motifs which appeared in at least 20 of her 208 works.][^cf18] [My model is now far less useful for locating outlier texts for closer reading, but I have traded sensitivitity to [???] for sensitivity to [?????]]
-An identifiable gendered school immediately emerges: 38 distinctly male-authored motifs[^cf19] indicate a Male Gothic defined by largely the things we would expect men to dominate.
+[I distilled her index of 208 motifs into 92 charts of motifs which appeared in at least 20 of her 208 works.][^cf16] [My model is now far less useful for locating outlier texts for closer reading, but I have traded sensitivitity to [???] for sensitivity to [?????]]
+An identifiable gendered school immediately emerges: 38 distinctly male-authored motifs[^cf17] indicate a Male Gothic defined by largely the things we would expect men to dominate.

 ## Male Gothic ##